Quenched Invariance Principle for a class of random conductance models with long-range jumps: Introduction

 These are deemed sharp in light of \eqref{E:1.3} although examples violating \eqref{E:1.5} exist for which QIP fails yet AIP holds (Barlow, Burdzy and Tim\'ar~\cite{BBT}).
 Another way to limit the form of the distribution is through decay of correlations.
 Indeed, Procaccia, Rosenthal and Sapozhnikov~\cite{PRS} proved a QIP in correlated percolation models subject to technical conditions on correlation~\hbox{decay}.

-A third type of restriction comes via moment conditions on individual (nearest-neighbor) conductances.
+A third type of restriction comes via moment conditions on individual (nearest-neigh\-bor) conductances.
 These can be expressed by means of numbers $p,q\ge1$ such that

 For these Andres, Deuschel and Slowik~\cite{ADS} proved a QIP under the condition $1/p+1/q<2/d$.
-This extends to a local QIP~\cite{ADS2} and, under different moment conditions, also to the control of the heat kernel~\cite{ADS3}.
+This extends to a local QIP~\cite{ADS2} and also to the control of the heat kernel~\cite{ADS3}.
 Bella and Sch\"affner~\cite{BelSch} recently improved the methods of~\cite{ADS} and gave a proof of a QIP under a slightly weaker condition

-We will show that this is, in fact, infinitesimally close to sharp, at least for the method of proof used (in the nearest-neighbor conductance models).
+The key {additional} ingredient for the improvement of the moment condition from \eqref{E:1.6qq} into \eqref{E:1.7**} is a local boundedness result for finite difference equations in divergence forms under essentially optimal moment conditions; see \cite[Theorem 2]{BelSch}.
+We will show that \eqref{E:1.7**} is, in fact, infinitesimally close to sharp, at least for the method of proof.

 {\text{\rm eff}}

 The main goal of the present paper is to push the control of a QIP to include models with arbitrarily large jumps.
 We will work under the following moment assumption:

 \begin{assumption} \it Assume $d\ge2$ and that there are $p,q\in(1,\infty)$ satisfying